yesnik/symfony-guides/validation.md

 But, if you have a field that's not mapped, you can add its validation rules directly to the form field via a `constraints` array option.
 What do you put inside?
 Remember how each annotation is represented by a concrete class?
 That's the key!
 Instantiate those as objects here: `new NotBlank()`.
-To pass options, use an array and set message to *Choose a password!*.

 ```php
 use Symfony\Component\Validator\Constraints\Length;